anoushk1234/erasure-block-bench/readme.md

 # Erasure Block Bench

 A benchmark to see how fast we can erasure code a block with 1D Reed Solomon erasure coding.
+SIMD Accelaration is turned off for arm cpus.

 ## Benchmakrs